johnwargo/eleventy-new-post/readme.md

 Populate this setting using the executable name or executable file path required to launch the editor.
 You can configure Visual Studio Code so it's on the system path, so all you need is `code` to launch it.
 For a different editor, you may have to configure the full file path to the editor executable.

+Default: `code`.

+### `hiddenExtension`

+When `true`, sets the file extension on the outputted file to `.hidden` so that Eleventy won't publish it.
+You must manually change the extension to a supported extension (based on the file type) to have Eleventy publish the page.

+Default: `false`.

 ### `openAfterCreate`

 When `true`, the utility automatically opens the newly created post using editor specified in `editorCmd`.

+Default: `false`.

 ### `paragraphCount`

 The `-p` command-line flag (described below) enables generation of dummy content for new posts.
 As an example, if you were simply using the command to populate a site with a set of posts for testing or demonstration purposes.

 The `paragraphCount` configuration option controls how many paragraphs of content to request from the [Bacon Ipsum JSON API](https://baconipsum.com/json-api/) and add to a new post.
 The value specified here must be between 1 and 100.

+Default: 4.

 ### `postsFolder`